 3. Managing customer data and relationships

 If customers are the lifeblood of your business, then a good customer relationship management (CRM) database should be at the heart of your growth plans.
 Full-featured CRM databases are usually powerful enough to store and process everything, from customer contact details, interaction history and accounts, to new prospects, leads and business opportunities.
 Some CRM systems can even help you run and track marketing campaigns, such as email newsletters.
-Read more about customer relationship management.
+See more on customer relationship management.

 4. Efficient inventory tracking

-Managing your inventory well can feel at times like a balancing act.
+Managing your inventory well can occasionally feel like a balancing act.
 It’s easy to have too much – sitting on a shelf risking wastage, or too little – disappointing your customers and damaging your reputation.
 If you’re tracking your inventory manually, it’s also easy to miscount, make data entry errors or misplace spreadsheets and notes.
 By employing an inventory tracking database, especially alongside electronic data interchange and bar code scanning, you can avoid those risks and minimise lost sales while maximising your opportunities for growth.

 5. Planning for growth